 Recently it has been revealed that the actual Janet Van Dyne was still alive in the Microverse, apparently having been flung into that dimension when her body seemingly exploded during Secret Invasion.
 During all the time she was presumed dead, she had been seeking a way back.
 She was finally discovered there by ex-husband Hank Pym, Thor, Captain America and Iron Man, and has since returned to normal Marvel reality.

 She became a member of the Avengers Unity Squad.
 There she developed a relationship with Alex Summers, also known as Havok.
 They eventually fell in love.
 In the Apocalypse Twins storyline, the Apocalypse Twins use Scarlet Witch to send all the mutants to their own planet.
 Janet goes with them and there she and Alex marry and have a child.
 When they are returned to the normal timeline, the memories of their marriage and unborn child remain.
+After the ordeal of losing her children from an alternate time-line, Wasp took a long leave of abscense.

 Powers and Abilities